 This will be the longest night of my life.

 As an avid backpacker and adventure seeker, hiking Mount Kilimanjaro has been a dream of mine for quite a long time.
-I like to challenge myself and push my limits, and Kilimanjaro seems like a good way to do it.
+I like to challenge myself and push my limits, and Kilimanjaro seems like the right challenge for me now.

 For my hike, I decided to do the Marangu Route with G Adventures.
-They are not the cheapest tour company, true, but I’ve traveled with them before a few times, so I know the type of quality I get on this type of trips.
-And believe me, on hikes like this, a good tour company makes a great difference.
+They are not the cheapest tour company, true, but I’ve traveled with them a few times, so I know the type of quality I get from this kind of trip.

 We walk pole pole, slowly slowly.